Image of Hone - Link to Homepage Image of Hone - Link to Homepage

 โš ๏ธ Talk to medical professionals for advice and questions.

-• These are designed specifically for oral sex/blowjobs
+• Are designed specifically for oral sex/blowjobs

 • They contain sugars or sweeteners to make them taste better.